Testing and Evaluation Services

 Accelerate genetic progress and breed a more uniform and profitable herd.

-NEW PRICING FOR LD GENOTYPING ordered through the American Jersey Cattle Association:
+For genotyping ordered through the American Jersey Cattle Association:

-These prices apply when tests are requested and processed separately from genomic testing:
+The following prices apply when tests are requested and processed separately from genomic testing:

 * Reporting, publication of Casein A2 information is restricted by trademark laws.

 CDCB (Council on Dairy Cattle Breeding) fees cover the ongoing expenses of calculating and distributing monthly genomic evaluations and official summaries published three times each year, in April, August and December.
 An initial fee will be assessed for all males tested.
 However, a majority of females will not be charged an additional fee.
 Contact Herd Services to determine your rate code.
+Fees effective December 17, 2013 are:

 What are the advantages of the Jersey LD test?